yetibot/yetibot/doc/WEATHER_API_CONSIDERATIONS.md

 The most basic set of endpoints provided are those for [Current Weather Data](https://openweathermap.org/current).
-The problem I see here is that the API doesn't surfaces any notion of states, provinces, counties, prefectures, etc., returning only the city name, in {name}, and the country code in {sys.country}.
+The problem I see here is that the API doesn't surfaces any notion of states, provinces, counties, prefectures, etc., returning only the city name, in `name`, and the country code in `sys.country`.

 For the below examples I'm using "York", a city in Pennsylvania, US, and England, UK (country code: GB).
 "York" is also token in many city